ligfx/michaelmaltese.github.io/_posts/2012-06-20-everyone-gets-a-ryan-gosling.md

 The TV behind me is on some sports game and they're playing Kernkraft 400.
 Completely inappropriate for 1AM in a quiet suburb in Cupertino.

 So my cousin's getting married, which is awesome, because she's awesome, and her guy seems awesome, and I'm sure they'll be awesomely happy together.
 How do people even go about getting married?
 Whenever I start thinking about relationships I read essays from ThoughtCatalog, which are unceasingly dark and brooding and always make me feel better about my life.
-Everyone else is crazy too, not just me.
+Everyone else is crazy too.
 Here's a funny quote:

 "Kiss like you’re a starved animal.
 Imagine you’re kissing a birthday cake, a sno-cone, a Ryan Gosling.
 Pour all of your attention into the kiss like you’re a conductor leading a makeout orchestra."